How to Protect Raised Beds From Tunneling Animals

 If you’re dealing with larger animals like deer, you’ll need a much taller fence, typically 7 to 8 feet high.
 Some gardeners even angle the top of the fence outwards to make it more difficult to jump.
 Combining these strategies gives you comprehensive protection.
 By securing the perimeter both below and above ground, you create a safe space where your plants can thrive without the threat of four-legged intruders.

-Use Natural Methods to Deter Pests
+How to Deter Pests Naturally

 Physical barriers are your first line of defense, but you can make your garden even less appealing by offending a pest’s sense of smell.
 Many tunneling animals have sensitive noses they use to find food and avoid danger.
 By incorporating specific scents and plants into your garden, you create an environment they’d rather skip altogether.
 This approach works alongside your fences and barriers to offer layered protection without relying on harsh chemicals.
 It’s a smart, natural way to tell critters that your garden is not a free buffet.